Kratos (God of War): Film and television

 A live-action film adaptation of the original God of War game was announced in 2005.
-During pre-production, new writers were hired to adapt the game but the project remained in development hell.
+During pre-production, new writers were hired to adapt the game, but the project remained in development hell.
 Following the release of 2018's God of War, rumors about a potential adaptation of that game began circulating.
 In May 2021, however, a Sony spokesperson said there was no film adaptation for any God of War game in development.
 The following May, it was instead announced that a streaming television series adaptation of the Norse era, starting with the events of the 2018 installment, was being developed for Amazon Prime Video.
+Ryan Hurst, who played Thor in Ragnarök, was originally cast in the role of Kratos, however, while filming a stunt in late June 2026, he tore his bicep, which required surgery.
+Due to the estimated time of recovery, Dave Bautista was cast to replace Hurst in the role.

-Kratos appears on the Guts of War II: Entrails of Intestinox kiosk at E4, a parody of the Electronic Entertainment Expo (E3), in The Simpsons television episode "The Food Wife".
-Kratos has also been parodied by Adult Swim's clay-mation television series Robot Chicken.
+A parody of the Greek Kratos appears on the Guts of War II: Entrails of Intestinox kiosk at E4, itself a parody of the Electronic Entertainment Expo (E3), in The Simpsons television episode "The Food Wife".
+The Greek Kratos has also been parodied by Adult Swim's clay-mation television series Robot Chicken.
 He was first parodied in season 5, episode 15, "The Core, The Thief, His Wife and Her Lover", which shows how far Kratos (voiced by Brian Austin Green) will go to collect blood orbs.
 Sony later worked with Robot Chicken to produce an advertisement for PlayStation All-Stars Battle Royale that parodies Kratos and other characters from the game.

-Kratos is set to appear in Amazon Prime Video's anthology series Secret Level, which is currently scheduled to be released on December 10, 2024.
+The Nordic Kratos, voiced by Judge, also had a cameo in Amazon Prime Video's anthology series Secret Level.
+He appeared in the first season's finale, which released on December 17, 2024.